Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 ### Explanation of a Finding of Fact
 The opportunity to rebut this evidence.
 Examination of witnesses as may be required for a full and true disclosure of the facts.

-#### § 160.538 Witnesses
+#### § 160.538 Witnesses.
 (a) Except as provided in paragraph (b) of this section, testimony at the hearing must be given orally by witnesses under oath or affirmation.

 (b) At the discretion of the ALJ, testimony of witnesses other than the testimony of expert witnesses may be admitted in the form of a written statement.
 The ALJ may, at his or her discretion, admit prior sworn testimony of experts that has been subject to adverse examination, such as a deposition or trial testimony.
 Any such written statement must be provided to the other party, along with the last known address of the witness, in a manner that allows sufficient time for the other party to subpoena the witness for cross-examination at the hearing.
 Prior written statements of witnesses proposed to testify at the hearing must be exchanged as provided in § 160.518.

 (1) A party who is a natural person;
 (2) In the case of a party that is not a natural person, the officer or employee of the party appearing for the entity pro se or designated as the party's representative; or
 (3) A natural person whose presence is shown by a party to be essential to the presentation of its case, including a person engaged in assisting the attorney for the Secretary.

-#### § 160.540 Evidence
+#### § 160.540 Evidence.
 (a) The ALJ must determine the admissibility of evidence.
 (b) Except as provided in this subpart, the ALJ is not bound by the Federal Rules of Evidence.
 However, the ALJ may apply the Federal Rules of Evidence where appropriate, for example, to exclude unreliable evidence.
 (c) The ALJ must exclude irrelevant or immaterial evidence.

-(d) Although relevant, evidence may be excluded if its probative value is substantially outweighed by the danger of unfair prejudice, confusion of the issues, or by considerations of undue delay or needless presentation of cumulative evidence.

-### Statistical Sampling
-#### § 160.536 Statistical Sampling
-(a) In meeting the burden of proof set forth in § 160.534, the Secretary may introduce the results of a statistical sampling study as evidence of the number of violations under § 160.406 of this part, or the factors considered in determining the amount of the civil money penalty under § 160.408 of this part.
+In meeting the burden of proof set forth in § 160.534, the Secretary may introduce the results of a statistical sampling study as evidence of the number of violations under § 160.406 of this part, or the factors considered in determining the amount of the civil money penalty under § 160.408 of this part.
 Such statistical sampling study, if based upon an appropriate sampling and computed by valid statistical methods, constitutes prima facie evidence of the number of violations and the existence of factors material to the proposed civil money penalty as described in §§ 160.406 and 160.408.

 (b) Once the Secretary has made a prima facie case, as described in paragraph (a) of this section, the burden of going forward shifts to the respondent to produce evidence reasonably calculated to rebut the findings of the statistical sampling study.
 The Secretary will then be given the opportunity to rebut this evidence.

-(c) The ALJ must exercise reasonable control over the mode and order of interrogating witnesses and presenting evidence so as to:
-1. Make the interrogation and presentation effective for the ascertainment of the truth;
-2. Avoid repetition or needless consumption of time; and
-3. Protect witnesses from harassment or undue embarrassment.
+(d) Although relevant, evidence may be excluded if its probative value is substantially outweighed by the danger of unfair prejudice, confusion of the issues, or by considerations of undue delay or needless presentation of cumulative evidence.

 ---